10 May An Architects view on natural “disasters”

 In his article: How architecture should adapt to climate change, Dutch architect Reinier de Graaff says: “Work in the wake of major disasters unfolds unburdened by the understandable yet misguided sentimentality currently attributed to the loss of buildings.
 We can instead focus on the real issues.
 Even if only a mind shift, perhaps that is the real contribution architects can make: an acknowledgement of the relativity of their own work.”
 (Source: Time.com)

 For too long architects have been focusing on the permanency of buildings.
 It is very easy to get caught up in the everyday systems and processes where we might not ask ourselves questions like “what if that river floods earlier than the predicted one in a 500 year cycle?”
 “Will this building still be relevant?”
-With Climate Change natural occurrence of these events have changed and urbanization and population have made the reach of these occurrences so much more severe.
-Surely any architect worth their salt should at least anticipate a natural event in their area and the effect that could have on their structure and direct environment, designing a climate wise structure.
+With Climate Change natural occurrences of these events have changed and urbanisation and population have made the reach of these occurrences so much more severe.
+Surely any architect worth their salt should at least anticipate a natural event in their area and the effect that could have on their structure and direct environment, and in so doing designing a climate wise structure.

 Do you still think you need lots of money for smart structures?